 I already knew several people that were fans of the hotel, so I stayed in November.
 The hotel is also rated 4.5/5.
 You can read my reviews of other Jumeirah hotels here.

-This Jumeirah hotel is situated on Sheikh Zayed road, so it is not on the beach.
+The Jumeirah Emirates Towers hotel Dubai is situated on Sheikh Zayed road, so it is not on the beach.
 However, it does give access to a beach at a sister hotel.